 But he's up to something in his book that isn't readily apparent.
 He presents a Henry Miller who is far worse than the actual man.
 In life, for instance, he had a thousand friends, men and women.
 Once, when he was hungry and poor, he asked several friends if he could eat at their houses once a week.
 They all agreed.
 But he never would have received such hospitality if he treated men and women like that.

-While writing the book at forty, he wanted to "get it out, spill it on them, saying shit, fuck," and all the rest of it.
-He included feelings and attitudes that most other writers left out of their books, and challenged the niceties and capitulations that many readers and publishers expected.
-Therefore he invented a Henry Miller who was built to shock.
+While writing the book at forty, he included feelings and attitudes that most other writers left out of their books, and challenged the niceties and capitulations that many readers and publishers expected.

 His hero Rimbaud encouraged authors to take up a "scummy" appearance and attitude to fight the antiseptic falseness of middle-class morality.
 Celine, another influence, told the truth in a thousand forbidden ways.
 Miller writes with these authors at his back.